…

 Vikram Jadhav

-Vikram Jadhav is the Principal of CRUX Objectives – a full-service business strategy and brand management firm serving small businesses, start-ups, and non-profits.
+Vikram Jadhav is the Principal of CRUXobjectives|LemonFresh Studios– a full-service business strategy and design firm serving the public and private sectors and is also the Creative Director for Tap.in2, a Los Angeles based sports marketing company.
 He consults to international & domestic non-profits, affordable housing developers & agencies, local & regional governments, and health foundations.
 He holds a Masters in Urban Planning from UCLA and a B.S. in Community and Economic Development.

 Ricardo Mireles